Sports Medicine Team

 - Elevate the injured area above the heart.

-In the event that your son/daughter is seen by a physician or ends up in the emergency room prior to being seen by a trainer, a doctor's note MUST be submitted before any further participation.
+- In the event that your child is seen by a physician or ends up in the emergency room prior to being seen by a trainer, it is a district policy that a doctor's note MUST be submitted before any further participation.
 NO exceptions.

-Please keep in mind that in the event your son/daughter is injured, he/she is not excused from practice.
-He/she is expected to attend practices as scheduled, unless told otherwise by their coach.
+- Please keep in mind that in the event your child is injured, they are not excused from practice.
+They are expected to attend practices as scheduled, unless told otherwise by their coach.

 1. A student with a suspected concussion is evaluated by the Athletic Trainer or one of the athletic training interns.